18 March 2022

 As retailers and brands strive to deliver on customer wants and needs, the use of first-party brand insights combined with retailers’ first-party insights to drive smarter, more efficient buying will continue to accelerate.
 Considering what’s happening worldwide with cookie-deprecation, retailer first-party insights are becoming more important than ever.
 According to eMarketer and Data Axle, the majority of US Internet users want to receive personalized offers based off their past purchases – 87% of Gen Z, 88% of Millennials, 82% of Gen X and 77% of Baby Boomers.3 This combination will be even more powerful in retailers’ digital channels.
 Consumers want accurate messages that connect with them; that use the right combination of accuracy and empathy to help us understand why they do or don’t buy our products.
 In building strong connections and trust with their consumers, marketers will see better results and growth.

 Digital media owners will begin to rely more heavily on livestreaming sales events.
 As many social networking sites and retailers continue to experiment in this space, the success in China with livestreaming4 will eventually begin to take hold here.
 Recently the “Lipstick Brother”, a Chinese male beauty influencer, sold $1.9 billion in goods in one day5.
-There is so much upside with the power of influencers, scale of livestreaming services, and ease of purchase – the emergence of “Stream-fluencers” will take hold.
+There is so much upside with the power of influencers, scale of livestreaming services and ease of purchase – the emergence of “Stream-fluencers” will take hold.
 Be on the lookout for livestream events from people looking to sell their own merchandise in a limited time window.
 Influencer reach continues to grow6–7, and brands looking for growth are partnering to reach the significant social and retail audiences that follow these influencers – it’s all a very powerful combination.

 5. Everything is shoppable

-The “shoppable” trend has been slowly growing for a few years, but the pandemic accelerated it greatly.2 Add-to-cart features have found their way into digital media assets, often reminding you when you may need to buy next, and consumers are now realizing how easy it is to scan a QR code.
+The “shoppable” trend has been slowly growing for a few years, but the pandemic accelerated it greatly.2 Add-to-basket features have found their way into digital media assets, often reminding you when you may need to buy next, and consumers are now realising how easy it is to scan a QR code.
 You are now seeing all of these tactics take hold across more media types.
 Customer wants and desires have always been there; now the tech and operational structure to connect them is becoming commonplace.

 Ultimately for our industry, what all of these trends and predictions require is partnership.
 As the marketplace evolves, and we see a rise in new capabilities; brands, agencies and retailers must work together to create solutions that include and benefit the consumer first and foremost.
 Providing additive ad experiences that are relevant to customers, and allow for ease of purchase, is a win for everyone involved.